The Suckless From Scratch Project

 • don't install nor configure anything unless it's really necessary.

-• a clean Directory Hierarchy, without a spagetti of directory symlinks pointing to everywhere, only one /bin folder and no /usr directory.
+• a clean Directory Hierarchy, without a spaghetti of directory symlinks pointing everywhere, only one /bin folder and no /usr directory.

 1.3.
 Before Everything